 Commercial and Industrial Bonfires

-It is illegal to dispose of trade waste by burning and any business doing so is potentially committing three separate offences.
+It is illegal to dispose of trade waste by unauthorised burning and any business doing so is potentially committing an offence.
 Trade waste is any waste that is generated by commercial and business premises.
 An allegation of burning trade waste is a matter for the Environmental Agency to investigate.

-The emission of dark or black smoke from industrial bonfires constitutes an offence under the Clean Air Act 1993.
+The emission of dark or black smoke from trade or industrial bonfires premises constitutes an offence under the Clean Air Act 1993.
 The Council will investigate all allegations of dark or black smoke arising from trade or industrial premises.

-Under Part III of the Environmental Protection Act 1990 the Section can take action to secure the abatement of statutory nuisances from industrial premises.
-A statutory nuisance can arise from excessive smoke, noise disturbance, odour, dust and fumes arising from industrial activities.
+Under Part III of the Environmental Protection Act 1990 the Council can take action to secure the abatement of statutory nuisances from industrial premises.
+A statutory nuisance can arise from excessive smoke, noise disturbance, odour, dust and or fumes arising from industrial activities.

-In addition to industrial nuisances the Section also investigates nuisance from noise caused by vehicles, machinery or equipment in the street.
+In addition to industrial nuisances the Council also investigates nuisance from noise caused by amplified noise,, machinery or equipment in the street.